caciulla/caciulla/README.md

 I'm a Technical Writer enjoying a new career path ☀️

 - 🔭 I’m working on contributing to Open Source projects
-- 🌱 I’m currently learning API Documentation
+- 🌱 I’m currently learning Javascript and API Documentation
 - 👯 I’m looking to collaborate on Open API docs
 - 🤔 I’m looking for help collaborating and advice on what to learn next
 - 📫 How to reach me: chace.a.ciulla@gmail.com